vbashyakarla/partial-incognito/README.md

 We begin with a generalization hierarchy of the domain by which the domain is generalized.
 See Le Fevre et al.'s [paper](https://dl.acm.org/doi/10.1145/1066157.1066164) for details.

-From the generalizatoin hierarchy, a series of lattices representing different domain generalizations are constructed.
+From the generalization hierarchy, a series of lattices representing different domain generalizations are constructed.
 These lattices are organized logically; the domain is increasingly generalized when traversing the lattice from bottom to top.

 Incognito leverages the generalization and (anti-)subset properites.